<- Back to main blog

 Running a spellcheck is such a straightforward action that you may even forget about it when you’re concerned with more extensive editing operations.
 Still, you shouldn’t let the perceived simplicity of the action fool you—it’s a crucial one for ensuring professionalism in your writing.

-Typos in technical content are often a sign that writing and editing were rushed.
-Fortunately, they are the easiest writing mistakes to eliminate because whatever tool you use for writing and editing, it probably has a spellchecking tool readily available.
+In technical content, typos often indicate that the writing and editing were rushed.
+The good news is they’re the easiest writing mistakes to fix, because whatever tool you use for writing and editing probably has a spellchecking tool readily available.

 For instance, the spelling and grammar tool in Google Docs only takes three clicks to activate.